Chocolate Chip Cookies

 Chocolate chip cookies are my weakness.
 I’ve baked my share of cookies in my lifetime, but out of all the cookie recipes I have ever shared with you, these cookies are my favorite.
 It’s a foolproof recipe, that results in the best cookies over and over and over again.
 My kids LOVE when I make these and gobble them up just moments after I take them out of the oven.

-Do Not Over Bake Them – I bake mine at a high temp and for only 6 minutes.
-They continue to cook while they cool but you can still eat them before they’re fully cooled for the softest cookies EVER!
+Do Not Over Bake Them – I bake mine at a high temperature for only 6 minutes.
+They continue to cook while they cool, but you can still eat them before they’re fully cooled for the softest cookies EVER!

 I like to make mine using a combination of chocolate chips and a few walnuts (which are optional).
 These chocolate chip cookies are so soft, moist, and with a richness to the dough like no other cookies I’ve tried.
 Plus, there are no funny ingredients, no chilling, etc. Just a simple, straightforward, amazingly delicious, doughy yet still fully cooked, chocolate chip cookie that turns out perfectly every single time!